-• A. This is done using the only one new API function fb\get\master\interface().
+• A. This is done using just the one new API function fb_get_master_interface().
 It is exported by the fbclient library.
+Also IMaster is passed as a parameter to each plug-in during its registration in the system.

 Q. The non-use of COM-based interfaces was said to be to avoid working with IUnknown methods and that this is done due to performance issues.
-Instead you have to upgrade interfaces.
+Instead you have to check the interface version.
 Why is that faster than using IUnknown?